What Loss Have You Experienced?

 How you handle the grieving process is unique to you, and it's really important to honour how you feel.
 Try not to be influenced by other people's opinions or advice.
 Often well meaning friends or family will say things like: "what have you got to be depressed about?" or "just snap out of it!"
 Suffering with the symptoms of depression isn't about having a bad day, being in a mood, or being ungrateful for your life.
 The root cause is a deep sense of loss, and it needs to be processed by you, not how other people handled their losses.

 Many people are not aware that they will go through different states during the grieving process.
 To help you to navigate all the emotional states, I created the Guide called: "6 'States of Being' Necessary To Heal From Grief."
 You can download your copy by clicking the link below.

 Guiding you on the path of self-healing

-Although you probably don't feel like it a the moment, there will be light at the end of the tunnel.
-The first step to getting there is to acknowledge that you are in control of your condition.
+Although you probably don't feel like it at the moment, there will be light at the end of the tunnel.
+The first step to getting there is acknowledging that you are in control of your condition.
 When you are in control, you can make changes.
-And when you start to think and behave differently, things will change, both in the way that you feel and also in what you experience.
+And when you start to think and behave differently, things will change, both in how you feel and what you experience.

-It’s my hope to positively influence the perception of depression, and help to end the damaging stigma of speaking up and asking for help.
-After all, if depression has been triggered by a major loss, then we should be showing more compassion towards suffers, not judgement.
+It’s my hope to positively influence the perception of depression and help to end the damaging stigma of speaking up and asking for help.
+After all, if a major loss has triggered depression, we should show more compassion towards those suffering, not judgment.

-If you are interested in finding out more about my approach and how it can support you, please contact me.
+If you want to learn more about my approach and how it can support you, please contact me.